L4ma/passwordlister-for-linux/README.md

 # passwordlister-for-linux
 That's a passwordlister for you.
+It creates a txt file with your passwords.

+Program by L4ma